-The 2020 European Goodwill Impairment Study (2020 Study) captures similar trends by companies in the STOXX® Europe 600 Index but focuses on calendar years 2015–2019.
-The STOXX® Europe 600 Index comprises large, mid and small capitalization companies across just under 20 European countries.
+We are pleased to present the 2021 European Goodwill Impairment Study (2021 Study), which explores goodwill impairment trends by companies in the STOXX® Europe 600 Index, focusing on 2016-2020 calendar years.
+The STOXX® Europe 600 Index comprises large, mid, and small capitalisation companies across just under 20 countries within the European region.

 - France (CAC 40)

 - Italy (FTSE MIB)

 Highlights of the Study

 - Total goodwill impairment recorded by European listed companies in the STOXX® Europe 600 increased for a third consecutive year.
 Goodwill impairment rose 49% to €54.1 billion (bn) in 2020

 - The number of goodwill impairment events increased for a third consecutive year, rising from 126 in 2019 to 152 in 2020, or 21%.
 At the same time, the average impairment amount per event also increased by 23%, from €289 million (mn) to €356 mn over the same period.